 AP/Honors teachers may assign a summer assignment to be completed and be prepared to submit by the first day of the school year.
 If the student does not submit the assignment, they will be transferred to the non-honors/AP course.

 To graduate with honors, a student must complete the following:

-- Earn a cumulative grade point average of 3.25 or higher. - Complete 2 Advanced Placement Courses in their concentration area. - Complete the Senior Capstone Project.
+- Earn a cumulative grade point average of 3.25 or higher. - Complete 2 Advanced Placement or Honors Courses. - Complete the Senior Capstone Project.

-Dual Enrollment
+Dual Credit